Length: Isaiah 7 is 25 verses long.

 Thus in this sense we see the words of the prophet in Isaiah 7 divinely inspired by the mind of God at the time Isaiah spoke them.
 It seems likely, though cannot be proven, the prophet's words were intended to stress both the immediate redemption God offered Ahaz and His people from their immediate threats of the 8th century BC - as well as the future redemption of ALL mankind that would be offered in the death and resurrection of a future child to be named Immanuel.
 God would later reveal more of this child's identity to Isaiah over time, thus the progressive nature of the prophecy in Isaiah 8 and Isaiah 9.

 The timelessness of God is breathtaking.
-His immense understanding and vast insight into the the depths of the past, present and future defy the human mind.
+His immense understanding and infinite knowledge of the past, present and future defies the human mind.
 Yet He makes Himself known to man in His Word.
 He reveals His work in progressive steps to mankind.
 We can see the incomprehensible complexity of God's mind and being at work in the simple words of Isaiah 7.

 That Isaiah was referring to the immediate plight of Israel in the 8th century BC - more specifically the Syro-Ephraimite War - is verified by Isaiah 7:16.
 This verse depicts the boy Immanuel from above and the time frame involved in this prophecy.